eagles-project/skywalker/docs/input.md

 * an **ensemble type** block that defines the method used to construct an ensemble
-* a **settings** block that conveys information from the user to a Skywalker program
+* an optional **settings** block that conveys information from the user to a Skywalker program
 * an **input** block that defines the members of the ensemble using the method selected in the **ensemble type** block.